 530. Cattle Subject To Quarantine -- Trader Lots.

-No cattle that have reacted to the brucellosis or tuberculosis test, or animals affected with, or suspected of being affected with a foreign animal or reportable disease shall be allowed to enter, occupy, or be sold from a livestock trader lot.
+No cattle suspected of being affected with a foreign animal or reportable disease shall be allowed to enter, occupy, or be sold from a livestock trader lot, unless permitted by the Administrator.
 (3-15-22)

 531. -- 539.
 (Reserved)